gyanl/gyanl.github.io/_posts/2023-08-27-design-thinking.md

 - When testing solutions, it's good to fail as early in the process as possible - make quick and dirty prototypes, learn from them, and then iterate.
 - Building digital products out in code takes time and effort, creating lower fidelity prototypes is a faster way to validate ideas.

+## The double diamond design process
+- Research/exploring the problem space
+- Picking a narrow problem statement
+- Divergent ideation
+- Converge on a single solution

 ## Levels of prototyping fidelity